What is Speech and Debate?

 Students on the team have different levels of experience and free time, so some students choose to be more involved than others — but everyone can excel!
 These are some of the things you should expect to do during your time on the team.

 - Prepare your events.
-Students in their first year need to have at least two events, one of which is a “prepared” event which requires research, writing, memorization, and blocking but can vary depending on what you choose to do.
+Students in their first year need to have at least one event.
+This usually involves research, writing, memorization, and blocking but can vary depending on what you choose to do.
 These events are used all season long.

 - Travel to at least one tournament.
-Tournaments take place on weekends and usually last 2-3 days.
+Tournaments take place on weekends and usually last 1-3 days.
 All tournament dates are available at the beginning of the semester for those who need to request time off from work or make child care arrangements.
 Students can choose to attend more than one tournament.
 Please Note: During the COVID-19 Pandemic many or all of our tournaments will take place online.
 This means you would be able to complete your tournament requirement from the comfort of your own home.
 We plan to virtually travel to both real time tournaments (over video conferences) and asynchronous tournaments (where video recordings will be uploaded and judged).

 - Help facilitate Speech Night.
-Students on the team perform in Speech Night and help run the show by passing out programs, taking video, and working backstage.
+Students on the team perform in Speech Night and help run the show.

 - Complete 9 service hours.
 Students give back to the Communication Studies community each semester by completing service hours.
 This can include performing a sample speech in a professor’s class, volunteering as a judge at a local high school tournament, helping to design flyers for a Communication Studies event or class, etc.

 How do I get involved?

 The MJC Speech and Debate program provides a great chance to enhance your skills as an actor, debater, or public speaker.
 Students who are interested in the team can join by enrolling in COMM 105: Intercollegiate Speech and Debate on PiratesNet.
 The class is worth 3 units and can be repeated up to 4 times.
 During class meetings and outside practices, you will gain the skills and experiences needed to excel as an orator.